• Skip to main content

 Image of a woman with liine of codes projected onto - illustration for an article on translation by machines and humans on the Absolute Translations website.

-If you work in an industry that either employs or provides products and services to individuals speaking different languages, you’ll know that translation is an essential service to keeping your organisation running smoothly.
+If you work in an industry that either employs or provides products and services to individuals speaking different languages, you’ll know that translation is an essential service in keeping your organisation running smoothly.
 You’re not alone — job opportunities in the localisation industry have grown 46 percent in the last decade.
 But where so many companies fall short is in how they conduct their translations.

 From Google Translate to the most sophisticated machine translation software, it has never been quicker or easier to get a document translated.
 But while these tools can be great for quickly getting a simple idea across, where they fail mostly is in intuitive, complex communications.
 Luckily, humans are excellent translators — better than any machine or AI (Artificial Intelligence) on the market.
 Here’s why.